felagund1789/nes-character-selector/README.md

 ---

 Built as a proof of concept to explore the capabilities of NES.css and React.
 Not intended for commercial use.
+NES® and all the characters used in this project are registered trademarks of Nintendo®.